acm-projects/SafeDrive/README.md

 # Stretch Goals

 * Record while driving and act as a dash cam
-* OCR for insurance and lisence info
+* OCR for insurance and license info
 * Badges and leveling up
 * License and Vehicle registration information
 * User-based crowd-sourced navigation information